Skylake-dev/Notes/Computer Security/Computer Security.md

 #### BIOS level rootkits
 There are very advanced techniques that theoretically can allow an attacker to put its rootkit in the bios itself or in the firmware of other components (like video cards or network interfaces).
 It is even possible to use pieces of codes that are already in the BIOS and doesn't need to change anything except for some specific memory location (Brossard's Rakshasa).
 There are also rootkits that act as hypervisors.

-All these rootkits are basically undetectetable and impossible to remove, the only way to do it is to change hw.
+All these rootkits are basically undetectable and impossible to remove, the only way to do it is to change hw.
 The point is that for the vast majority of people this is outside the threat model.
 We cannot be absolutely certain that a machine has not been trojanized (although in many cases it probably isn't).

 ## Appendix: x86 assembly crash course